 Langtang Valley Trek Permits and Government Fees

-All trekkers must obtain two mandatory permits before entering Langtang National Park.
-These government fees are fixed and do not change by season.
+All trekkers must obtain the required government permits before entering Langtang National Park.
+These fees are fixed and do not change by season.

 Compared to restricted trekking regions such as Manaslu or Upper Mustang, Langtang permits remain relatively affordable, making it a cost-efficient Himalayan option.